Branches or tags can be created if the appropriate directory structure exists in the repository.

 Protocols supported are http, https, svn and svn+ssh.
 User authentication with user name and password is supported for non-public repositories (and required to authenticate via ssh, keys are not currently supported).
 The app maintains a persistent list of repositories and connects to a repository when the repository's row in the repo list screen is selected.
 A free version of this app is also available.
 It does not include the ability to view files and it is not optimised for the iPad.

-This application requires iOS 9.1 or later and supports the iPhone 4s and all later iPhones.
-The iPad 2 and all later iPads are supported
+This application requires iOS 11 or later and supports the iPhone 5s and all later iPhones.
+The iPad Air and all later iPads are supported.
+On iOS 13 Dark Mode is supported.

 Tap the Repo table row to open repository and display root directory.